-6 Hedgerow more than 3m high and trimmed on rotation.
-May also be non intervention hedge having not been trimmed for several years.
+a) Hedgerow more than 3m high and trimmed on rotation. b) May also be non-intervention hedge, having intentionally been left un-trimmed for several years.

-ACTION Lay, coppice or re-shape with circular saw then return to rotational trimming or non intervention period.
+ACTION a) Enter hedge into non-intervention period. b) Re-shape with circular saw then return to rotational trimming or non-intervention period.